WACC Laureates are individuals who have significantly upheld WACC’s vision, mission and principles in one or more of the following ways:

 Randy L. Naylor (2018)

 Randy L. Naylor attended the University of Alberta and St. Stephen’s Theological College, Canada, and was ordained by Alberta Conference in 1971.
 He served two congregations in Alberta before moving with his wife Loreen and their two children to work as missionaries in Sierra Leone, West Africa, (1976-1979).
 Returning to Canada, Randy served as staff person for Alberta Conference, with responsibilities for Evangelism, Stewardship and Communication.
 In 1983 he was invited to become head of communication for the United Church and appointed acting General Secretary for a year while the Church sought a new General Secretary.
-After serving as head of communication for the National Council of Churches of the USA in New York City, he was appointed General Secretary of the World Association for Christian Communication (2001-10).
+After serving as head of communication for the National Council of Churches of the USA in New York City, he was appointed as WACC General Secretary (2001-10).
 In 2010, he was called to Parkwoods United Church, Toronto, where he continues to relish his work as a congregational minister.

 Julienne Munyaneza (2018)